 - Do you want them to be able to get the craft supplies on their own or only when you help them?

 There are no right answers to these questions across the board, but there may be right answers for your family.
 We went through the whole “cutting hair” stage with our oldest, and you couldn’t have paid me to leave scissors anywhere she might have been able to access them during that time.
 Now I find that keeping some of their basic supplies where they can get to them on their own encourages more arts and crafts, which is important to me.
 My kids are still pretty young, so I don’t give them free access to everything, just things that I think they’re old enough to handle.

 - What role do crafts play in your family?

 - Do you place a lot of value on arts and creativity and want your children to spend time everyday coloring, drawing, and creating?

 - Are crafts something you only do every once in a while?

 - How many craft supplies do you have?

-- Are you happy with the amount of time you spend on arts and crafts, or is the storage and location of them a hindrance to doing it more often?
+- Are you happy with the amount of time you spend on arts and crafts, or is their storage and location a hindrance to doing it more often?